ashishsingh4u/java-unittest-examples/README.md

 to define returned values.
 Usually it is created by framework

 **_mock object_** is very similar to stub object but the extra state is changed during program execution to check if something happened(method was called, arguments, when, how often...).
+Use Mock when you want to just test the functionality externally without actually calling that method

 **_spy object_** is a real object with a "partial mocking".
-It means that you work with a non-double object except mocked behavior
+It means that you work with a non-double object except mocked behavior.
+Use @Spy when you want to test the functionality externally + internally with the very method being called

 **_dummy object_** is object which is necessary to run a test but no one variable or method of this object is not called.